Fear Not! Bats Can Provide Many Benefits to Humans

 It truly is the circle of life when it comes to bats.
 These little mammals rank above insects on the food chain, but plenty of animals depend on bats for food.
 A few animals that hunt or scavenge for bats include predatory birds, snakes, weasels, raccoons, and wild cats.

-Promoting bat populations (especially with the prevalence of white-noise syndrome in some populations) helps balance the natural ecosystem in your local area, keeping bugs at bay and top-of-the-food-chain animals nourished.
+Promoting bat populations helps balance the natural ecosystem in your local area, keeping bugs at bay and higher-on-the-food-chain animals nourished.

 You might think of vampire bats as bloodsuckers, but truth is, it’s our blood that may benefit from them.
 Vampire bat saliva secretes an anticoagulant known as draculin—because, of course, that’s its name—to keep the blood flowing while they eat their prey.